subrat243/Phisherman/docs/INSTALLATION.md

 pip install --break-system-packages xgboost lightgbm
 ```

 **If installation fails or gets killed**: Skip this step.
-You can still use rule-based detection without these libraries.
+You can still use rule-based detection without these libraries Or Install dependencies one by one manually.

 #### Step 3: Download NLTK Data